 Kansas City Chiefs

 Patrick Mahomes, quarterback

-Why We Love Tyler: Less than 100 miles east of Dallas, Tyler is America’s Rose Capital, one of the best places to live in Texas and the birthplace of some amazing breweries, public art and Patrick Mahomes.
+Why We Love Tyler: Less than 100 miles east of Dallas is Tyler.
+This Texas city is America’s Rose Capital and one of the best places to live in Texas.
+Tyler is also the birthplace of some amazing breweries, public art and is known for its long history of producing football greats, including Patrick Mahomes.

 St. Louis, MO

 Khalen Saunders, defensive tackle